Gross National Product - Explained

-A Little More on What is Gross National Product
+How is Gross National Product Calculated?

 Gross National Product is the sum of personal consumption, personal domestic investment, government spending, net exports (exports less imports), and income received by local residents as a result of foreign investments, less income received by foreign residents as a result of local investments.
 GNP refers to the amount of the total output that the residents of a nation produce.
 Considering this statement, GNP includes the output that nations residents generate beyond the nations boundaries, and excludes anything that is generated by foreign residents within the country.
-Also, GNP doesnt take any intermediary products and services into consideration for avoiding double-counting problems.
+Also, GNP doesn't take any intermediary products and services into consideration for avoiding double-counting problems.

 Difference between GDP and GNP